jburos/cmdstan-wrapper/README.md

 2. Call `fit_stan_model()` function, within [stan_helpers.functions.R](stan_helpers.functions.R).
 3. Evaluate the model fit.
 Personally I have an Rmd template file I use to produce a static MD for each model fit.
 That process isn't included here.

-# A note about this CmdStan wrapper vs using Rstan
+# Comparison to Rstan

-The scripts in this repo largely replicate the functionality of Rstan -- I have found, however, several benefits to this approach:
+The scripts in this repo largely replicate the functionality of Rstan -- I have found, however, several benefits to this approach for my workflow.

+#### Pros

-1. Checkpoint the version of CmdStan
+1. Can checkpoint the version of CmdStan
 2. Better job control due to the simplicity of the code
     - killing parent process kills all child processes
     - more stable for long-running chains (not sure why this is)
 3. Maintains an archive of model fits that is stan-interface agnostic.
 In academia, this is useful.
 4. Built-in caching of model fits.
 Same fit with same seed will not re-sample.

+#### Cons

+1. Not as many sampling control options exposed as in Rstan
+2. Reading in sampling output may be slower than fitting in native R

 The code to execute via CmdStan is in the [stan_helpers.functions.R](stan_helpers.functions.R) file.